EdwardHaoranLee/Flourish/README.md

 Flourish is developed using React-Native framwork, working on both iOS and Android.

+This project has win the "Best Life Convenience Hack" award.

 For more information and demos, please refer to our [hackathon project website](https://devpost.com/software/flourish-v8a513) or click the image below to see a pre-recorded video demo.